 Free Things to Do in Sydney

-Explore the Suburbs
+1. Explore the Suburbs

 TIP: If you’re lazy or boasting a killer hangover – check out the FREE 555 Bus that takes you around the CBD.
 There is also a FREE City Walking Tour departing 3 times each day from Town Hall Square.

-Bondi Beach to Coogee Beach Coastal Walk
+2. Do the Bondi to Coogee Walk

-Check out Darling Harbour & Circular Quay
+3. Check out Darling Harbour

-Ok so for some inner city sightseeing, be sure to check Darling Harbour and Circular Quay.
+Ok so for some inner city sightseeing, be sure to check Darling Harbour.
 Darling Harbour’s shops, cafes and attractions are situated around the beautiful harbour.
 If you do fancy spending money here you will find the Sydney Aquarium, IMAX Theatre and you can actually spot a real Koala out the front of Wild Life Sydney.

-Paddy’s Markets and Chinatown
+5. Paddy’s Markets and Chinatown

 The Rocks is a bustling little inner city area right by Sydney Harbour Bridge.
 It is a great place for a bar crawl and there are usually many festivals or events on.
 On Friday, Saturdays and Sundays there are some great markets to check out with loads of cheap food trucks to fill your hungry belly.
-Also take a walk up to Sydney’s Observatory for some great photo opportunities of the Harbour Bridge.
+Make sure you also check out The Rocks Discovery Museum while here.